dsnowden25/CS5004-Midterm/Chapters/Chapter-3/Chapter_3.md

 **Future Testing Considerations:**

 This class is designed to be easily testable.
+In fact, if I was programming this from scratch, I would have started with tests.

-In a future chapter, we'll come back to this example and write unit tests to verify the following:
+In a future chapter, we'll come back to this example and write unit tests.

-**Boundary conditions are met:**
-- GPA at exactly 0.0 and 4.0 (should work)
-- GPA below 0.0 and above 4.0 (should throw exception)
-- Empty string names (should throw exception)
-- Negative student IDs (should throw exception)

-**Normal operation (no errors):**
-- Enrolling in courses
-- Dropping courses
-- Setting valid GPAs

-**Testing edge cases:**
-- Enrolling in the same course twice (should not duplicate)
-- Dropping a course not enrolled in (should return false)
-- Modifying returned course list (should not affect student)

-**Object method behavior functions correctly:**
-- `toString()` format is correct
-- `equals()` works with same ID, different data
-- `hashCode()` is consistent with `equals()`
-- Objects work correctly in HashSet and HashMap

 ### Common Implementation Mistakes to Avoid